Rabbit-Company/Passky-Server/README.md

 # Passky-Server
-This is just a server for Passky (Password manager), which includes database and API.
-We highly suggest you, to host a database and API on the same server for security reasons.
+## What is Passky?
+Passky is simple password manager, which works on a zero trust architecture.
+That means only user will be able to decrypt their passwords.
+So users can safelly store their passwords on any server.
+That means if server on where all passwords are stored get hacked, hacker won't be able to decrypt passwords and data on this server will be useless for him.

+**We highly suggest you to deploy Passkey server via docker-compose for better security.**

 Please be aware that this project is still work in progress.

-# Installation
+## Installation
 ### Docker compose
 1. Run command `docker-compose up -d`
 ### Manually